SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 recommend that you [watch this video](https://www.youtube.com/watch?v=oxuRxtrO2Ag) on how to use the command line.

-If you are interested in personalizing your command line, you can check out the [starship](https://starship.rs/) project, that allows you to customize your command line with a lot of different options.
+If you are interested in personalizing your command line, you can check out the [starship](https://starship.rs/) project, which allows you to customize your command line with a lot of different options.